Queensland Conservatorium Griffith University

 Presented by BLEACH*

-Selected repertoire includes Fanfare for the Common Man by Aaron Copland and John Ryan; The Earl of Oxfrod’s March by William Byrd and Henri Tomasi Fanfares Liturgiques.
+Selected repertoire includes Fanfare for the Common Man by Aaron Copland and John Ryan; The Earl of Oxford’s March by William Byrd and Henri Tomasi Fanfares Liturgiques.

 Round out your night with a visit to the Bleach* at Broadbeach Speakeasy with Mohini Cox and Martha Baartz, or wander through the epic lighting installation River of Gold, by After/All, or encounter the physical feats of physical theatre ensemble Gravity and Other Myths.
 All family friendly and all free.